dotnize/chessu/README.md

 > Node.js 18 or newer is recommended.

-This project is structured as a monorepo using npm workspaces, separated into three packages:
+This project is structured as a monorepo using [pnpm](https://pnpm.io/installation) workspaces, separated into three packages:

 - `client` - Next.js application for the front-end, deployed to [ches.su](https://ches.su) via Vercel.
 - `server` - Node/Express.js application for the back-end, deployed to [server.ches.su](https://server.ches.su) via Railway.